thegutuproject/Nexmo-Room-Monitoring/README.md

 The primary purpose of this project was to open the door to Computer Vision and test it out, and Im ust say, its been a great success.

 This project will use an attached webcam and begin monitoring the room or area you set it for.
-If it detects any motion, itll take the frame that triggered it, and upload it to Imgur.
+If it detects any motion, it'll take the frame that triggered it, and upload it to Imgur.
 Afterwards, it texts you a picture of the image so you can check it whereever you are.

 In order to use this properly, please follow the directions below: